• Skip to primary navigation

 Notes

-Aqufaba is the juice from a can of chickpeas.
-It takes the place of oil in this recipe.
+Aqufaba is the juice from a can of chickpeas and a very important ingredient.
+It takes the place of oil in this recipe and doesn’t affect the flavor.
 If you don’t have aquafaba you can use unsweetened apple sauce.

 cornbread on top and bottom of picture with title in the middle for pinterest.